junghan0611/spacemacs/layers/+lang/python/README.md

 Source: <https://github.com/proofit404/anaconda-mode#issues>

-If you are facing errors such as \"Unable to run anaconda-mode server\", try setting your `PYTHONPATH` as explained at
+If you are facing errors such as "Unable to run anaconda-mode server", try setting your `PYTHONPATH` as explained at
 <https://github.com/proofit404/anaconda-mode#pythonpath>